-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Nanpean School works in partnership with all Parents and Carers.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Nanpean School works in partnership with all Parents and Carers.
 'Open Door' Policy in place throughout the school.
-Headteacher or other member of SLT present on the school gate at start of school day.
+Headteacher present on the school gate at start of school day.
+Class Teachers present at entry points at drop off and pick up times.
 Home/School Agreement ensures clear expectations and responsibilities.
 Weekly Newsletters ensure strong communication.
-Termly class letters inform Parents & Carers of what their children are learning.
-School website is a central point of all information related to school life and we are also enhancing our communication links via a social media platform.
+Termly class letters and Curriculum Overviews inform Parents & Carers of what their children are learning.
+School website is a central point of all information related to school life and we are also enhancing our communication links via the use of ESchools, Class Dojo and Facebook.
 Text Message Service in use to share information about events and reminders.
 Termly parent consultations with Class Teachers enable sharing of specific information about their children.
-Parent Events with a focus on key topics, e.g. E-Safety, Domestic Abuse, Dyslexia Monthly Parent Forums with the Headteacher to discuss aspects of school life.
+Parent information with a focus on key topics, e.g. E-Safety, Mental Health, Dyslexia Monthly Parent Forums with the Headteacher to discuss aspects of school life.
 Annual Parent Questionnaires.
 Key members of staff meet and greet pupils and parents every morning.
 Termly reporting to Parents & Carers to share pupils' attainment and attitudes towards learning.
 Parents & Carers know who the SENDCo (Sarah Morrison) and Designated Safeguarding Lead (Matt Nicholls) are should they need to discuss concerns.
 Parents & Carers are involved in decisions to place their child on the SEND List and are consulted on the additional support their child will receive.
-Parents & Carers informed of pupils targets on intervention trackers for intervention at Parents' Evening and on Termly Reports.
-Parents & Carers are invited to attend workshops re: supporting their children at home, e.g. Family Learning, Parenting Workshops, Domestic Abuse etc. Parents & Carers are actively encouraged to contribute to pupil's school experience and contribute to targets/action points at termly SEND Review meetings as part of our Assess, Plan, Do and Review cycles.
+Parents & Carers informed of pupils intervention at Parents' Evening and on Termly Reports.
+Parents & Carers are invited to attend workshops re: supporting their children at home, e.g. Parenting Workshops, Domestic Abuse etc. Parents & Carers are actively encouraged to contribute to pupil's school experience and contribute to targets/action points at termly SEND Review meetings as part of our Assess, Plan, Do and Review cycles.
 Parents' views are an integral part of TAC (Team Around the Child) and Early Support meetings.
 Parents & Carers are supported when meeting with a range of partner agencies/professionals with their role being fundamental to ensure engagement with support.
 Documentation is presented in a format that is accessible to individual Parents & Carers.